OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

 Azure Auth Attributes
 --------------------------------------------------------------------------------

-After successfully executing onehost create with -t option, your default editor will open.
-An example follows of how you can complete this area:
+After successfully executing ``onehost create`` with the ``-t`` option, your default editor will open.
+An example follows of how you can complete  the information:

 .. code::